The Future Office: here are 5 facts to consider…

-In the office of the future more work can be done in less time.
+In the office of the future, more work can be done in less time.
 Creating an ecosystem of platforms, connections and technology is essential for smart workplaces.
 It allows for a more productive, efficient, and flexible way of working for both employees and employers.
-It furthermore gives employees control over their work environment.
-It helps them to work autonomous and make their own choices.
+Furthermore, it gives employees control over their work environment, as it helps them to work autonomously and make their own choices.

 2025: data analytics is critical for addressing costs and performance.
 Research shows that 75% of occupiers claim that data is the key to achieving their strategic goals.

-Ecological and environmental balance are supported by introducing sustainable office policies.
-The goal of a sustainable workplace is both the reducing and preferably, entirely avoiding the depletion of natural resources.
+Ecological and environmental balance is supported by introducing sustainable office policies.
+The goal of a sustainable workplace is both reducing and preferably, entirely avoiding the depletion of natural resources.
 The United Nations adopted the Sustainable Development Goals (SDGs) in 2015.
 This is s a universal call to action to end poverty, protect the planet, and ensure that by 2030 all people enjoy peace and prosperity.
-Additionally, the European Union (EU) have agreed that all energy supply should be CO2-neutral in 2050, resulting in an CO2-recuction goal of 55%.
+Additionally, the European Union (EU) has agreed that all energy supply should be CO2-neutral in 2050, resulting in a CO2-reduction goal of 55%.

 A sustainable office contributes to a healthier working and living environment and reduces the use of space, materials, and costs.